 Your baby’s first steps are THE milestone moment.
 Parents never forget the first time their baby starts walking.
-When you little one starts walking varies from baby to baby.
+When your little one starts walking varies from baby to baby.
 Most will probably walk at between 12 and 15 months.
-But some babies may walk as early as 9 months old!
+But some fast learners may walk as early as 9 months old!

 You might find walking can happen quite suddenly.
 One day your baby is crawling and looking as if they’ll never walk, the next, they’re trying to take their first wobbly steps.
 But it’s actually a process that’s been a long time running for your little one.

 When your baby is born, they have a step reflex – if you hold them upright with the feet on a flat surface you’ll notice they lift one after another.
 This disappears when he’s about 2 months old.

 Later, when he’s 3 months old or so, he’ll start to push himself up while lying on his tummy.
 This helps develop the strong back muscles he needs to start walking.